Cambridge Analytica Slammed for Psychographic Advertising

 Even Amazon mines profile data to recommend stuff to buy.

-That's what big data marketing analytics are all about, and they're not going away.
+That’s what big data marketing analytics are all about, and they’re not going away.
+As my grandma Thelma used to say, a leopard doesn’t change his spots.

 But what they did, albeit a tad more sophisticated, is what Amazon does to serve product recommendations and what Facebook, Twitter and Google do to sell ads.